EBI-Metagenomics/mettannotator/README.md

 ...
 ```
 Here,
-`prefix` is the prefix and the locus tag that will be assigned to output files, contigs and proteins during the annotation process
+`prefix` is the prefix and the locus tag that will be assigned to output files, contigs and proteins during the annotation process;

-`assembly` is the path to where the assembly file in FASTA format is located
+`assembly` is the path to where the assembly file in FASTA format is located;

-`taxid` is the NCBI taxid (if the species-level taxid is not known, a taxid for a higher taxonomic level can be used)
+`taxid` is the NCBI taxid (if the species-level taxid is not known, a taxid for a higher taxonomic level can be used).

 ### Command